FAQ

 The USF benefit will appear on your electric or natural gas bill in the form of a credit.
 For many customers, it will be listed as either “USF Credit” or “Universal Service Fund Credit.”
 This credit will be subtracted from what you owe your utility company.
 You will only be responsible for paying the balance that remains after the USF credit is subtracted.
 No actual cash benefit will be given to customers to ensure that the benefit is used only for electric and gas expenses.

 In most cases, you will receive benefits for the maximum 12 months per benefit year.
 However, certain factors including when you submit your USF/LIHEAP application, if you move during your benefit year and other possible circumstances, may result in your USF benefit lasting less than 12 months.
-You will receive a notice to remind you to reapply for USF and you will need to reapply for USF every year.
-(If you are a Food Stamps recipient, you do not have to fill out a USF or LIHEAP application).
+You will receive a notice to remind you to reapply for USF and you will need to recertify for USF every year unless you are enrolled through your participation in the Supplemental Nutritional Assistance Program or the Lifeline Utility Assistance Program.
+Please note that it can take up to 90 days for your USF application to be processed, so please recertify at least three months before your USF benefit expires.

-Your USF benefit may change because it is based upon your current reported income and your projected energy usage.
+Your USF benefit may change because it is based upon your current reported household income and your energy usage.
 The amount of USF benefit you receive may change during the program year.

-You are still eligible to receive your USF benefit if you remain a customer of one of the seven natural gas or electric companies (energy company)* in New Jersey and are responsible for the energy bills at your new location.
-If you are receiving USF benefits when you move, you should tell your new energy company that you were receiving USF at your former residence and how your new home is heated so that the level of your benefit can be reviewed and activated for your new account.
+If you move during your USF benefit year to one of the seven regulated natural gas or energy company in New Jersey and are responsible for the energy bills at your new location, please inform your new energy company that you were receiving USF at your former residence and how your new home is heated so that your eligibility for USF at the new premise can be determined.

 * The seven regulated natural gas and electric (energy) companies in New Jersey are: New Jersey Natural Gas Company, Elizabethtown Gas Company, South Jersey Gas Company, PSE&G, Rockland Electric Company, Jersey Central Power & Light and Atlantic City Electric Company.

-All electric and natural gas customers contribute funding for the USF program through a charge to their electric and gas rates.
+All electric and natural gas customers contribute funding for the USF program through a surcharge to their electric and gas rates.

-If you have a balance of $60 or more on your energy bill as you enter the USF program, you may be eligible for additional benefits under the New Jersey Fresh Start Program.
+If you have an overdue balance of $60 or more on your energy bill when you are enrolled in the USF program, you may be eligible for additional benefits under the New Jersey Fresh Start Program.
+Fresh Start gives USF customers an opportunity to earn forgiveness on past due balances owed at the time of USF enrollment.
+Beginning October 1, 2024, USF customers will have an opportunity to participate in Fresh Start once every five years.

 The Winter Termination Program (WTP) is in effect from November 15 through March 15.
-The program prevents residential gas and electric customers who participate in:
+The program prevents service disconnection for residential water, wastewater, gas and electric customers who participate in:

 - USF